klamkiew/cov_trs_structure/README.md

 We further use the function of `RNAcofold v 2.4.11` which is implemented in the `ViennaRNA 2` package.
 Please follow this [link here](https://www.tbi.univie.ac.at/RNA/) and the instruction on the webpage.
 Make sure that the programs are visible in your `$PATH` variable.
 By default, this is done automatically when installing the ViennaRNA package without any parameters.
 For local installations and other things, we refer to the nice [guideline](https://www.tbi.univie.ac.at/RNA/#download) provided by the authors of ViennaRNA.

+If you want to check a structure for significance in terms of its stability with regard to the dinucleotide content, you'll additionally need `multiperm v 0.9.4`, available [here](http://www.anandam.name/multiperm/).

 #### Python Scripts